 iptraf-ng is another way to monitor network traffic.
 It provides a number of different interactive monitoring interfaces.

-Note: IPTraf requires a screen size of at least 80 columns by 24 lines, meaning it will not work in the interactive terminal embedded in this tutorial.
+Note: IPTraf requires a screen size of at least 80 columns by 24 lines.

 On Ubuntu, you can install